Facebook Twitter YouTube LinkedIn

 Is a Smartphone Credit Card Reader Right for Your Small Business?

 Food trucks were only the beginning.
-Seems like everyone has credit-card-reading smartphones on their hips these days.
-Is the approach right for you?
-Read on to find out.
+Seems like everyone has credit card reading smartphones on their hips these days.

-Hardware and Software: The Right Gear for Your Business
+Hardware & Software: The Right Gear for Your Business

-Mobile payment services, apps and smartphone credit-card readers are available for most major phone models. iOS and Android devices are widely supported, BlackBerry less so.
+Mobile payment services, apps and smartphone credit card readers are available for most major phone models.
 In most cases, the card reader and app are free, with the service making its money off of fees.
 Some popular services:

 • Square was one of the first mobile payment services.
 It features a user-friendly app optimized for iPads (Square Register), in addition to its basic phone app.
 Square is widely used in retail locations.